mouton0815/aggregate-event-duality/README.md

 argument of the ``Aggregator`` constructor in [server.rs](src/bin/server.rs) by a path to a database file, for example ``"database.db"``.

-When the server is running, you can start the consumer in another shell:
+When the server is running, you can start the example consumer in another shell:
 ```shell
 node node/consumer.js
 ```